dmentipl/dotfiles/README.md

 Download and install color schemes manually from <https://iterm2colorschemes.com/>.
 I like 'Monokai Soda'.

-The `mac.sh` file in the `config` directory contains a collection of nice-to-have defaults that you would otherwise set using System Preferences.
+The `mac.sh` shell script contains a collection of nice-to-have defaults that you would otherwise set using System Preferences.
 This is derived from [mathiasbynens/dotfiles](https://github.com/mathiasbynens/dotfiles).

 ### Desktop applications